Different means of transport for those who despondent with the subway

 If you have ever in your life dived into the blue waves, filled your lungs with the scent of the sea, and watched the beauty of the surroundings from the yacht, you would like to experience it again.
 You can have such an opportunity in Hong Kong.
-The city is full of contrasts, and you can see ancient junk ships on the background of the modern, unusual buildings.
+The city is full of contrasts, and you can see ancient junk ships in the background of the modern, unusual buildings.
 What were junk ships used for?
 Although junk ships have been used for load transportation, now their speed has been accelerated by mounting the powerful engines.
 You will gaze at the spectacular view of Hong Kong from the junks.
-For an extra fee, you can have a party and fun with your friends, and enjoy cocktails.
+For an extra fee, you can have a party and fun with your friends and enjoy cocktails.

 Canal taxi in Bangkok

-If we started to talk about the taxis, it would be unfair of not mentioning one of the unusual means of transport in Bangkok.
+If we started to talk about the taxis, it would be unfair not mentioning one of the unusual means of transport in Bangkok.
 One of the most popular attractions that tourists prefer in the city is the taxis.
 Why not love a taxi that will bring a pleasant impression and peace?
-Taxis here are not 4-wheeled cars, but the boats, sailing on the blue sea.
+Taxis here are not 4-wheeled cars, but the boats sailing on the blue sea.
 The original long-tail taxis will give the tourists a beautiful view.
 The main port of the ships is on the opposite side of the BTS Skytrain Saphan Taksin station, where you can quickly get to the other side of the city.

 Siklo in Vietnam

 Each of us, at least once, stuck in the lift, shouting and scared of being in a place with no fresh air.
-In Valparaiso, we will learn how to enjoy the place we stuck by defeating our fears.
+In Valparaiso, we will learn how to enjoy the place we stuck in by defeating our fears.
 We have to take a risk if we want to have a bird-eye view of Valparaiso.
 And it is possible through the elevators.
-Although the well-known elevators of Valparaiso were initially intended for locals, it also attracted the tourists.
+Although the well-known elevators of Valparaiso were initially intended for locals, they also attracted tourists.
 Today, tourists go up using these elevators, and experience euphoria, seeing people looking small as ants and homes as insects.
 By the way, do not forget to get acquainted with the elevators during the trip, as they all have namings.
 The elevators Butterfly, Sacred Road, Queen Victoria are at your service.
 Take a tour.

 This overhead line in New York connects the Roosevelt and Manhattan Islands.
 After the renovation in 2010, it was commissioned in a new and more professional way.
-Although travelling by this weird transportation means, cable line is partly similar to jumping from a parachute, it requires less courage.
+Although travelling by this weird transportation means, cable line is partly similar to jumping from a parachute, and it requires less courage.
 The tram arrives at the destination within minutes, and during this time, you will be able to see the city from the top.
 A high-speed tram has 115 trips a day, carrying more than 110 passengers.